| The

 All your images will have Adobe 1998 colour space embedded – this

-appears to be the industry standard with the widest gamut.
+tends to be the industry standard and has the widest gamut.

 Most photo libraries request the images to be supplied as 55mb + Tiffs